Excerpts from Ipswich in the Massachusetts Bay Colony by Thomas Franklin Waters. *

-In 1651 a new meeting house was built in the prevailing style of the time, square with a hip roof, and a belfry at the apex, so that the bell-rope hung down in the center of the audience room.
+In 1651 a new meeting house was built in Ipswich with the prevailing style of the time, square with a hip roof, and a belfry at the apex, so that the bell-rope hung down in the center of the audience room.
 Citizens were seated by the Committee appointed for this purpose, with regard for social standing, wealth or official station.

 The center of the house was filled with long benches on which seats were assigned by a Committee of the Parish.
 A group of older men and women were placed just in front of and below the pulpit in the “Men’s and Women’s Short fore seats” Behind these sat the long rows of substantial citizens and their wives.